Skip to main content

 4. Risk Evaluation: In this stage, the identified risks are evaluated to determine the level of risk.
 The level of risk is determined based on the likelihood of the risk occurring and the potential impact of the risk.

-5. Risk Mitigation: At this stage, steps are taken to address the identified risks.
-These steps can include risk avoidance, reduction, transfer, or acceptance.
+5. Risk Mitigation: In this stage, measures are established to mitigate the identified risks.
+Risk mitigation measures may include risk avoidance, risk reduction, risk transfer, and risk acceptance.

 6. Preparation of the Physical Security Risk Analysis Report: In this stage, a report is prepared that presents the results of PSRA.
 The report should include a description of the entity, a list of assets and valuables owned by the entity, a list of identified physical security risks, an assessment of the risks, and a list of risk mitigation measures.